ChristianPredoianu/food-app-vue/README.md

 that uses validation to give information to the user what inputs are incorrect/correct.
 After being authenticated (Firebase auth) the user can add or remove favorite recipes to the admin page.
 The app uses Firebase realtime database to store a users favorite recipes.

+To try out the app just sign up with a username, email and password.
+The email doesn't have to be a real one as long as it follows the format for an email.

 <!-- LICENSE -->
 ## License